SteelAlloy/dpm/README.md

 dpm i <module_name>
 ```

-###### In the future, we might support modules without `deno.ts`.
+###### In the future, we might support modules without `mod.ts`.
 Please open an issue if you want to share your idea on an ideal implementation!

+## TODO List
+- [ ] Add `deno i` without module arguments to install from `deps.json`
+- [ ] Add multiple module install support to `deno i`
+- [ ] Add version support for `deno i` based on github release tags
+- [ ] Add `deno r`/`deno remove` command
+- [ ] Add `deno update` command for updating modules to their latest version
+- [ ] Add `deno run` command for running scripts
+- [ ] Add optional `require('module-name')` function

+### V2
+Right now, dpm DPM is a simple package manager relying on the deno website repo's database.json file, to fetch modules.
+DPM v2 will be a standalone package manager, with it's own registry, based on github.
+This is a future plan, and I am not working on this at the moment.

+## Contributing
+Contributions are welcome, since this is a huge project with a lot to do.
+Please make a pull request, if you have something to share!